songdongsheng/cni-poc/README.md

 1. Separate Helm charts works good.
 2. Umbrella Helm charts works.
 3. Umbrella Helm charts with improper hooks weight can deadlock, not works.
+4. If you let helm wait for the Pods in a ready state, deadlocks can occur.

 ### Initialize with Kubernetes jobs and initialization containers
 1. Separate Helm charts works good.
 2. Umbrella Helm charts works good.
-3. Kubernetes jobs can do better, it can run initialization tasks concurrently, reducing initialization time.
+3. Kubernetes jobs can do better, it run initialization tasks concurrently, reducing initialization time.
+4. Since no helm to clean up, it looks a bit messy, and add some confusion to the upgrade process.